-The term work will be used to denote the item or piece of knowledge which is being transferred.
+The term work will be used to denote the item of knowledge at issue.

 The term package may also be used to denote a collection of works.
 Of course such a package may be considered a work in itself.

 The term license refers to the legal license under which the work is made available.
-Where no license has been made this should be interpreted as referring to the resulting default legal conditions under which the work is available (for example copyright).
+Where no license has been made this should be interpreted as referring to the resulting default legal conditions under which the work is available.